Luthey-Schulten-Lab/SummerSchool_2025/CME/bimolecule/README.md

 ## Biomolecular Reaction

-In the first tutorial, we will motivate stochastic modeling with a simple example of a bimolecular reaction.
+In this tutorial, we will motivate stochastic modeling with a simple bimolecular reaction.
 The counts of reactants are small enough that you will see the fluctuations and variance of the stochastic result compared to the deterministic one.
-You will use `Tut1.1-ODEBimol.ipynb` to run the ODE of Bimolecular reaction solved with Scipy and `Tut1.2-CMEBimol.ipynb` to run the CME of the Bimolecular reaction with jLM in Lattice Microbe.
+You will use `Tut1.1-ODEBimol.ipynb` to run the ODE of Bimolecular reaction solved with Scipy, and `Tut1.2-CMEBimol.ipynb` to run the CME of the Bimolecular reaction with jLM in Lattice Microbe.

 We will simulate the association/dissociation reaction of hypothetical molecules:
 ```math
 \ce{A + B <=>[\ce{k_f}][\ce{k_r}]C}
 ```

-Let us start out with a low number of each particles: 100 of A and B and 0 of C.  Let us imagine simulating that problem in a microbe sized volume of 1 $fL$.
+Let us start out with a small number of each particles: 100 of A and B and 0 of C.  Let us put these particiles in a microbe sized volume of 1 $fL$.
 Also, let us start off with forward rate $k_f=1.07\times 10^6M^{-1}s^{-1}$ and backward rate $k_r=0.351/s$.

 Under ODE representation using concentrations of species, the change of concentrations for A, B, and C are:
 ```math